lunchboxer/spelling-master/src/lib/level3-glossary.md

 : How someone or something looks.
 "She checked her appearance before the interview."

 apron
-: Garment worn over the front of one's clothes.
+: Garment worn over the front of one’s clothes.
 "She tied on an apron before starting to cook."

 arctic
 : Relating to the North Pole region.
 "Polar bears live in the Arctic."